Ray Jackson (serial killer)

-Ray Shawn Jackson (born August 28, 1967), known as The Gillham Park Strangler, is an American serial killer who strangled to death six women in Kansas City, Missouri from 1989 to 1990, dumping the victims' bodies in the area surrounding Gilliam Park.
+Ray Shawn Jackson (born August 28, 1967), known as The Gillham Park Strangler, is an American serial killer who strangled six women to death in Kansas City, Missouri from 1989 to 1990, dumping the victims' bodies in the area surrounding Gilliam Park.

 Biography

 Ray Shawn Jackson was born on August 28, 1967, as the only son of his parents.
 At age seven, his family moved him to Kansas City, where he was raised in a rather poor environment.
 In his late teens, he began working as a semiliterate laborer.

 Murders

-In the span of seven months, between September 1989 and April 1990, the bodies of six women were found dumped in areas in or around Gillham park, mid-town of Kansas City, Missouri.
-They were prostitutes in their 20s and 30s.
+In the span of seven months, between September 1989 and April 1990, the bodies of six prostitutes were found dumped in areas in or around Gillham park, mid-town of Kansas City, Missouri.